cardano-foundation/cardano-rosetta/docs/QA.md

 [![Pre-release][img_src_Pre-release]][workflow_Pre-release]

-The defined workflow perform a Docker build without using the available cache, and then follows up with a testnet build.
+The defined workflow perform a Docker build without using the available cache, and then follows up with test network builds.
 This is supplemented with other manual more comprehensive [check]s, including the `check:construction` due to limitations with the tooling.
 The intention is to automate [when possible].